photogabble/website/src/styleguide.md

 - 4.0 : {{ 4.0 | ratingToStars }}
 - 4.5 : {{ 4.5 | ratingToStars }}
 - 5.0 : {{ 5.0 | ratingToStars }}

+# Alerts

+These are an extension of Markdown, [originating from GitHub](https://github.com/orgs/community/discussions/16925).

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.